Paint like dreaming:

 OPENING RECEPTION: THURSDAY, FEBRUARY 21, 6-9 pm

-Dreams are the language of the unconscious mind.
-This exhibition presents three emerging artists who process their waking lives through a prolific free-flow of imagery.
-Each demonstrate a painting and drawing practice that works like dreams, mixing abstract and literal elements into distinct personal styles of expression.
+Dreams are the language of the unconscious mind, unique to each individual.
+The Swan Coach House Gallery presents an exhibition of three emerging artists who process their waking lives through a prolific free-flow of imagery.
+Each demonstrates a painting and drawing practice that acts like dreaming, mixing abstract and literal elements into distinct personal styles of expression.

 Addison Adams’ painterly and playful abstractions are oddly figurative,but cleverly smeared beyond recognition.
 Larger paintings are informed by cartoon-like sketches of bodies and objects.
 Often, a storyboard element appears at the bottom of his artworks, with fuzzy linear squares denoting a hidden narrative.